Signed in as:

 2. Read the SDS sheets and know what's in the product!

 A. Since SWSS are penetrating oil-based sealers, they work best the more porous the wood is.
 It's fabulous for first-time sealing of old and new wood.
 If your deck and or cedar or log home have been previously stained-sealed, the goal would be to remove the old finish as much as possible by power washing, stripping, and or sanding.
-Even a brand-new deck should be lightly power-washed to remove mill glaze.
+Even a brand-new wood should be lightly power-washed to remove mill glaze.

 A. That will be determined by what was put on it before and how much is left from the prior applications.
 Applying a cleaner solution will be a good start but only sometimes necessary if you are skilled with using a power washer.
 Less is better if it works!
 If extremely moldy and dirty using a cleaner solution will enable you not to have to get as close, requiring less skill to remove the oxidation and mold with the P.W.
 Make sure any wood cleaner does not contain sodium hydroxide (caustic soda) in it, which is used for stripping and is extremely harsh on wood, often requiring sanding.
 A solution that contains sodium percarbonate (oxygenic bleach) and some TSP (Trisodium Phosphate) is best!
 Oxalic acid is used to remove tannins on cedar and redwood and is the neutralizer to correct the ph of wood after stripping a deck with sodium hydroxide.
 Regular bleach is a bit harsh on wood and not advised unless you have a heavy mold infestation.
 Use a garden pump sprayer to apply the cleaner solution first, then scrubbing it with a deck brush out of a 5-gallon buck will work well.
 Be sure to rinse, and rinse well all surrounding areas!
 If you have used our product in the past, you will not have to go past a light scrubbing and/or light power-washing at the most!
-Which is one of the reasons our product is so popular!
-After applying the cleaner solution, power washing is the most effective way to clean a deck and will get it to where it will accept our product well.

 Q. What is the best technique with a power washer?

 A. Stripping your deck and or log home is doable if oil-based and problematic if water-based.
 However, it isn't easy and best left to a professional, as the right chemicals must be used properly.
-Sodium Hydroxide in most strippers is dangerous to work with, and great care must be taken to work with it.
+Sodium Hydroxide found in most oil-based strippers is dangerous to work with, and great care must be taken to work with it.
 Stripping will typically negatively affect the wood, often leaving it fuzzy.
 Care should be taken to ensure the wood is chemicals neutralized and ends up with the correct ph.
 The reality is sanding is almost a given behind it, so sanding may be the preferred way to skip the stripping altogether since sanding will probably be required anyway.

 You may be limited to a similar color if there is any amount of old finish left.